Newsflash: you’re only half-human! Turns out your body has roughly the same amount of bacteria as human cells. So half of you is bacteria.

 Start your day with 1-2 cups of black and/or oolong tea.
 You can drink these before breakfast and/or with breakfast, depending on your preference.

 Why?
 Black and oolong teas are gentler on your stomach than green tea, so they’re more palatable in the morning.
-Plus, they enhance digestion and contain flavanols that increase the good bacteria in your gut.
+Plus, they support digestion and contain flavanols that support the levels of good bacteria in your gut.
 These teas will also help regulate your bowel movements and their caffeine content provides an ideal fast-acting energy replacement for coffee.

 1-2 cups of green and/or white teas during lunch and after lunch.

 Why?
-These teas have a thermogenic effect that can boost the rate at which you burn calories.
-Plus, they help regulate ghrelin, the hunger hormone.
-This means you’re less likely to face a losing battle against snack and sugar cravings throughout your afternoon.
+These teas have a thermogenic effect and support healthy digestion.
+Plus, they help support healthy levels of ghrelin, the hunger hormone.
+This might mean you’re less likely to face a losing battle against snack and sugar cravings throughout your afternoon.

 1-2 cups of herbal tea are recommended after dinner.